Reflections on Nature. Film screening

 From October 6 to 24, the program "Reflections on Nature" will be continuously on in the cinema hall at the exhibition "Society with a Film Camera."

 The film screening is part of the public program for the exhibition "Society with a Movie Camera" that invites you to look into the world of amateur films and wants to share the history of this phenomenon, to show unique and previously unseen materials.
 It intends to attract attention and highlight the conversation about the importance of preserving the heritage of film amateurs.

 - Wednesday – Friday from 12.00 to 19.00

 - Saturday and Sunday from 12.00 to 18.00

-The exhibition and the accompanying program are implemented within the project "Society with a Film Camera: History of Visual Regimes and Creative Practices in Ukraine" with the support of the Ukrainian Cultural Foundation.
+The exhibition and the accompanying program are implemented within the project "Society with a Movie Camera: History of Visual Modes and Creation Practices in Ukraine" with the support of the Ukrainian Cultural Foundation.

 The position of the Ukrainian Cultural Foundation may not coincide with the opinion of the authors.

 Cover Image: still shot from the film "Water" by Witold Romer // from the private collection of Barbara Romer